learnk8s/learnk8s.io/_blog/why-kube/index.md

 Wrap them into a Linux container.

-A Linux container is a like a cargo container, but it encapsulate all files, binaries, and libraries necessary to run your process.
+A Linux container is a like a cargo container, but it encapsulates all files, binaries, and libraries necessary to run your process.

-_Doesn't that sounds a lot like a virtual machines?_
+_Doesn't that sounds a lot like virtual machines?_

 ## Virtual machine on a diet

 Indeed, if you squint and look at virtual machines from far, you can think about them as containers too.

-They encapsulate the application and its depedencies like containers.
+They encapsulate the application and its dependencies like containers.

-However, virtual machines are slow to start, usually larger in size and — as you learnt — a waste of resources.
+However, virtual machines are slow to start, usually larger and — as you learnt — a waste of resources.

 In fact, you have to allocate a fixed number of CPU and memory to run your application.